juanfdaza/data-labs/final-project/final_project_README.md

 	    "URL": "https://www.youtube.com/watch?v=l1CjJ4UJo-Q&list=PLeZfGBk92nGBjxFoHCIdllJN-jj0tAZd7&index=2&t=0s"
 	}

+####  1b.
+Jupyter notebook #1b -- Scraping_from_youtube-others.ipynb

+* Scrape each parent channel "Phi Beta Podcast" podcasts' KPIs and write them down in csv file.

+* Techniques & Python libraries used: BeautifulSoup (scraping), urllib (to run the requests), Selenium (scrape all the page scrolling down to get more episodes)
+* Output: a csv file by podcast title with its main KPIs.

 #### 2. Jupyter notebook #2 -- Gsheets-update.ipynb

 * Read JSON files and create a dataset
 * Establish the API connection and open the GSheets file
-* Write all the new data in each tab of the Workbook.
-The logic is as follows: a) Its a new episode -- a new tab is created with a column of the KPIs of the day; b) The episode already existed -- a new column is added with the KPIs of the day (See photo "Gsheets_tab_example").
+* Write all the new data in each tab of the Workbook -- again only from the "Pero Entonces" episodes, its the focus.
+* The logic is as follows: a) Its a new episode -- a new tab is created with a column of the KPIs of the day; b) The episode already existed -- a new column is added with the KPIs of the day (See photo "Gsheets_tab_example").
 Instructions have been taken mainly from [1].
 * Update "Summary" tab that works as a DB with the records of each day -- a daily evolution can be done.
 * Plot a) Daily evolution of the likes and views and b) The last picture (last day) --  in both cases, individually per episode and of the whole channel.
 * Write the Summary tab into a csv.